qawalla/go-QWLA/README.md

 ## QWLA network

-Official Golang implementation of the Ethereum protocol.
+Official QWLA implementation of the Ethereum protocol.

-Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://geth.ethereum.org/downloads/.

 ## Building the source

-For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/install-and-build/installing-geth).
+For prerequisites and detailed build instructions please read and follow the [Installation Instructions](https://geth.ethereum.org/docs/install-and-build/installing-geth).

 Building `QWLA` requires both a Go (version 1.13 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run